kitten/kitten.sh/pages/parser-generator-dsl/index.md

 > of embedded DSLs in JavaScript."

-Given that macros can be used ad hoc to transpile any code, including tagged template literals, just by using importing a package, plugins like `eval.macro`, which itself technically embeds JS into JS, can pre-compile some of their functionality:
+Given that macros can be used ad hoc to transpile any code, including tagged template literals, just by using importing a package, plugins like `eval.macro` — which itself technically embeds JS into JS — can pre-compile some of their functionality:

 ```js
 import eval from 'eval.macro';